tetujin/JNikeAPI/README.md

 Install
 --------
-case of using in Eclise:
+case of using this code in Eclipse:

 1. download this code
-2. start the eclipse and import this code ("file"->"import"->select this folder)
+2. start the Eclipse and import this code ("file"->"import"->select this folder)

 Preparation